alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 * [Grafana](https://grafana.com/oss/grafana/): The dashboard engine
 * [Loki](https://grafana.com/oss/loki/): The log storage engine
 * [Tempo](https://grafana.com/oss/tempo/): The trace storage engine

+By the way, I also configured in this project a [Prometheus TSDB to store metrics](https://prometheus.io/docs/introduction/overview/).

 To get it started easily, I just created a [Docker Compose stack to run it on your desktop](https://github.com/alexandre-touret/observability-from-zero-to-hero/tree/main/docker).